How To Begin Electronic Recycling At Your Company

-Whether you work at an ultra-modern paperless office, or you still have “file rooms” filled with metal filing cabinets, electronic devices are an inescapable part of the 2016 office.
-The modern office likely has drawers filled with dated mobile devices, broken tablets, low-performance laptops and charger cables galore; whereas the traditional office probably has a corner of a storeroom overflowing with broken or dated printers, empty ink cartridges and old electric binding equipment that no longer serves a purpose.
+Electronic devices are an important part of every office.
+Rapidly changing technology means e waste recycling is more important than ever for businesses.
+The modern office likely has drawers filled with dated mobile devices, broken tablets, low-performance laptops and charger cables galore.
+A more traditional office probably has a corner of a storeroom overflowing with broken or dated printers, empty ink cartridges and old electric binding equipment that no longer serves a purpose.

 If either of these office scenarios sounds familiar and you cringe every time you see old equipment piling up, it might be time to research the benefits of starting an electronic recycling program at work.

-First, Understand Why Electronics Pile Up Around Offices
+Understand Why Old Electronics Pile Up In Offices

-You may assume management is just having a hard time letting go of “valuable” equipment that the company once paid top dollar for; but more likely, the real reason has to do with the strict local and federal laws around proper disposal of electronics.
+You may assume management is just having a hard time letting go of “valuable” equipment that the company once paid top dollar for.
+However, the real reason more likely has to do with the strict local and federal laws around proper disposal of electronics.

-Most electronic devices have some type of hazardous material that cannot be safely disposed of in landfills:
+Most electronic devices have some type of hazardous material that cannot be safely disposed of in landfills.
+They can include:

 - Hexavalent chromium